TEGTO/TaskBoard/README.md

 ## Description
-A modern kanban board (task board) made using Angular for the frontend, ASP.NET Web API for the backend, and PostgreSQL for the database, all packaged with a Docker Compose setup for seamless deployment.
+Modern kanban board (task board) made using Angular for the frontend, ASP.NET Web API for the backend, and PostgreSQL for the database, all packaged with a Docker Compose setup for seamless deployment.

 ## Installation